AlexNikolas3199/Yktours/README.md

 **[The admin panel](#application)** has the following features:
 - Сreating and editing a cruise
-- Manual entry of passengers into cabins
+- Manual registration of passengers into cabins
 - Marking the arrival of passengers
 - View cruise history
 - Adding and editing admins and moderators